@bagawork/framework

 This architecture makes the code structure easier to understand; you can always access any information you need from the frameworkApp

-object you have access to, no matter where you write the code 😀
+object you have access to, no matter where you are in the code (kind of).

 Starting the app